St Cyprian's Church, Nottingham: History

-The church stands in the Traditional Catholic tradition of the Church of England.
-It has passed Resolutions A, B and C of the Act of Synod.
-As it rejects the ordination of women, the parish is under the Episcopal care of the Bishop of Beverley.
+The church is in the Diocese of Southwell and Nottingham, and is in the Traditional Catholic tradition.
+Whilst it plays the fullest possible part in the life of the Diocese, it is under the Episcopal care of the Bishop of Beverley.

-Medieval font
+Medieval Font

 The font is the oldest item in the church.
 It is believed to be 13th or 14th Century and was found in a field between Gedling and Shelford.
 At the time of its discovery it was in use as a horse trough; the damage on the rim of the font is attributed to contact with the horses’ tack.

 The font's original location is thought to have been Saxondale chapel, which was part of Shelford Priory.
 The chapel was demolished in the 15th Century.

 When found it found a home in St Michael and All Angels, Foxhall Road (no longer standing).
 From there it was moved to St Cyprian's old church, and finally to the new building.